Attention Deficit Hyperactivity Disorder (ADHD) is a condition

 Many ADHDs are gifted and intelligent.
 They can be very creative.
 However, their inability to focus and stay on task often leads to poor performance and under-achievement.
 They often find it difficult to complete tests and examinations.
 This tends to lead to low self-esteem which can spiral into major social and behavioural problems.

-At Spectrum Learning, we recognise the various sub-types of ADHD and routinely conduct a QEEG brain mapping to determine the type of ADHD.
+Recognising that ADHD is essentially a brain or neuro-developmental condition, Spectrum routinely conducts qEEG brain mapping to look into brain-related factors that could lead to symptoms of ADHD.
+We can determine the different subtypes of ADHD through qEEG brain mapping.
 More importantly, brain mapping allows us to determine how one utilizes his or her brain while engaged in certain tasks such as reading and writing.
 One of the hallmarks of ADHD is an excess of a type of brain wave called Theta (4-7Hz).
 QEEG brain mapping will allow us to localise any anomalies in brain activity, and thereafter design a brain exercise program tailored to the specific ADHD profile.

 Beyond inherent brain factors that contribute to symptoms of ADHD, hair tissue mineral analysis (HTMA) is also conducted.
 This is important as nutritional imbalances can aggravate restless and impulsive behaviour.
 Listed below are some of the common physical health profiles of ADHD documented by many research papers: